-This Colossal Stupa, one of the biggest in the world, is situated 2 kilometers north of Pashupatinath.
+This Colossal Stupa, one of the biggest in the world, is situated 2 kilometres north of Pashupatinath.
 The splendid some of Bouddhanath Stupa is approximately 120 ft in diameter, 1hec in width, and 43m in height.
 Its straightforwardness of form is its principal feature, unique amongst massive Stupas in the valley in its lack of the attached five shrines of the Buddha.

 Some believe it characterizes fat Adibuddha (Half Buddha), the first or Primitive Buddha, free of conceptual releases.
-Only the steps built into it on the north side, seemingly the ladder that Sakyamuni ascended into Tushita heaven, berks its regularity.
+Only the steps built into it on the north side, seemingly the ladder Sakyamuni ascended into Tushita heaven, berks its regularity.
 A thick layer of whitewash coats the dome, and the form of a double lotus depicted in saffron water paints it.

 This can be supported on various promising dates and is also done annually on Dashain Purne (Full Moon at the time of Dashain) occurring on the Full Moon in September by the Bouddhanath Area Development Committee.
 Bouddhanath, the dome, is an added terrace with a remarkable 108 niches filled with stone sculptured deities of the Nyingmapa School’s pantheon.